Richard Beeching: Later years

 Upon returning to ICI, Beeching was appointed liaison director for the agricultural division and organisation and services director.
 He later rose to become deputy chairman from 1966 to 1968.
 In the 1965 Birthday Honours it was announced that he would be made a life peer, and he was created Baron Beeching, of East Grinstead in the County of Sussex on 7 July 1965, in the same year he became a director of Lloyds Bank.
+In 1966 he was appointed as chairman of the royal commission to examine assizes and quarter sessions; he eventually proposed a mass reorganisation of the court system, involving the setting-up of regional courts in cities such as Cardiff, Birmingham and Leeds leading to the Courts Act 1971.

-In 1966 he was appointed as chairman of the Royal Commission to examine assizes and quarter sessions; he eventually proposed a mass reorganisation of the court system, involving the setting-up of regional courts in cities such as Cardiff, Birmingham and Leeds leading to the Courts Act 1971.
+In 1968, Beeching met with John Lennon and Paul McCartney to discuss the possibility of Beeching becoming the head of the Beatles' Apple Corps; however, Beeching declined the offer.

 The following year he became chairman of Associated Electrical Industries, a role he also held with Redland from 1970 to 1977, Furness Withy from 1973 to 1975 and the Economic Insurance Company.
 In 1968 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "Organisation".

 On 21 May 1969, Beeching performed the official opening ceremony for the heritage railway between Totnes and Ashburton, then known as the Dart Valley Railway.

 He died at Queen Victoria Hospital, East Grinstead, in March 1985.

 The lines chosen in the 'Beeching II' report "for future development".
 The fate of other lines was not discussed.